S3 method for class 'interval_index'

 print(interval_index())

-#> Unnamed interval_index with 0 elements, default bounds [start, end).
+#> Unnamed interval_index with 0 elements, default query bounds [start, end).